mikex86/scicore/thesis/thesis.md

 The architecture consists of an embedding layer, a fully connected layer with a tanh activation function and an output layer that produces logits.
 The logits are intentionally left unnormalized to not tie the model architecture to a specific loss function in favor of nicer inference code.
 In the forward pass we first embed the input sequence by looking up the respective entry for an incoming token in the embedding matrix.
+An embedding serves as a representation of a token in a vector space that is populated via the gradients that flow into the embedding matrix during gradient descent.
+It thus serves as an abstract representation of a token that is internal to the model and crafted by gradient descent such that it contains useful values that the layers following the embedding layer can make use of to correctly predict the next token in the sequence.
 We then concatinate / flatten the resulting sequence of embeddings, which are then fed into the first fully connected layer.
 The output of the first fully connected layer is then passed through a tanh activation function and then fed into the second fully connected layer, which will learn to produce logits for the next token in the sequence.